TylorS/typed/apps/website/content/guides/template-references-and-element-access.md

 than the panel.
 [Spread props and data records](/explore/template-spreads-data) explains that per-key ownership.

-## Use hydration refs for state that crosses the response boundary
+## Hydrated state is a separate handoff

 An ordinary callback cannot run on a server without its browser element and produces no HTML representation. `RefSubject.hydrate` deliberately adds another capability: its result is both state